Bose–Einstein condensate: Dark matter

-P. Sikivie and Q. Yang showed that cold dark matter axions form a Bose–Einstein condensate by thermalisation because of gravitational self-interactions.
+P. Sikivie and Q. Yang showed that cold dark matter axions would form a Bose–Einstein condensate by thermalisation because of gravitational self-interactions.
 Axions have not yet been confirmed to exist.
 However the important search for them has been greatly enhanced with the completion of upgrades to the Axion Dark Matter Experiment (ADMX) at the University of Washington in early 2018.

 In 2014, a potential dibaryon was detected at the Jülich Research Center at about 2380 MeV.
 The center claimed that the measurements confirm results from 2011, via a more replicable method.
 The particle existed for 10−23 seconds and was named d*(2380).
-This particle is hypothesized to consist of three up and three down quarks.
+This particle is hypothesized to consist of three up quarks and three down quarks.
 It is theorized that groups of d* (d-stars) could form Bose–Einstein condensates due to prevailing low temperatures in the early universe, and that BECs made of such hexaquarks with trapped electrons could behave like dark matter.